Frequently Asked Questions

 - Customers participating with backup generators.

-- Customers participating through incentive Option 2 or Option 3 described in the Program Guidelines Chapter 4 and Chapter 5.
+- Customers participating through incentive Option 2, Option 3, or Option 4 described in the Program Guidelines Chapter 4, Chapter 5, and Chapter 6 respectively.

 - Water agencies, which include water utilities, wastewater facilities, and irrigation districts.

-- Enrolled in the Emergency Load Reduction Program or the Base Interruptible Program
+- Enrolled in the Emergency Load Reduction Program, the Base Interruptible Program or the Agricultural Pump Interruptible Program.

 - Receiving payment or accounting for the same reduction in use of electricity, including energy export, through any other utility, CCA, or state program, except critical peak pricing rate plans.